 After enjoying the visit to Indein, have a break for lunch.
 In the afternoon, continue along the lake for additional sightseeing before returning to the hotel in the afternoon.

-This morning, you will be transferred back to the Heho Airport for your short flight to Tachileik, the border town with Thailand.
+This morning, you will be transferred back to the airport for your short flight to TACHILEIK, the border town with Thailand.

 Upon arrival, our local guide will pick you up then transfer you to Tachileik/Mae Sai border.
-Our guide will assist with immigration formalities then transfer you to the hotel in Golden Triangle (Chiang Rai) for check in.
+Our guide will assist with immigration formalities then transfer you to the hotel in CHIANG RAI to check in.
+Rest of the day is at your own leisure.

 After lunch, continue to visit some villages of Yao and Akha hill tribes.
 Upon arrival villages, you will be greeted by friendly villagers.
 Observe their indigenous lifestyle and discover their ethnic cultures and daily life in their villages.
 We also stop at a local co-op store, offering a range of home-made products including wine, medical herbs, and other locally grown produce.